 Della approves of this lip-smacking goodness.
 Kristen’s adorable dog Lincoln, approves too!

-4 Easy Steps to Homemade Pretzels
+How to Make Homemade Soft Pretzels

 All your favorite spices from an everything bagel on a homemade pretzel.
 It's worth the effort, believe me.